 Cue small-town folk à la King who all know each other, as well as an attempt to build an atmosphere of quiet, whispering horror that is really more like a description of a haunted house on a Halloween greeting card.
 The story doesn't get up and running till a hundred pages in.
 There's a fiery climax during one of the haunted house tours, children get pulled into funhouse mirrors - that wasn't bad - but then comes the half-hearted "twist" ending; oh, God, how lame those are, so expected and unimaginative.
 The cover art, by Bob Eggleton, is in the malevolent-yet-ridiculous Halloween style, although that title font that Tor loved to use is kind of all right.
 But the artist should have simply depicted this terribly scary manse itself on the cover - so people would know what the fuck a "manse" is.

-Thinly written and indifferently paced especially in the opening chapters when an author should want to hook readers, I found it difficult to even skim the pages just to be done with the book and place it back on my shelf.
-How The Manse beat out Clive Barker's grim and inventive The Damnation Game or a Steve Rasnic Tem novel for the Stoker Award is a real puzzler.
+Thinly written and indifferently paced especially in the opening chapters when an author should want to hook readers, The Manse is a trite, tiresome flop.
+I found it difficult to even skim the pages just to be done with the book and place it back on my shelf.
+How this novel beat out Clive Barker's grim, inventive The Damnation Game or a Steve Rasnic Tem novel for the Stoker Award is a real puzzler.

 I don't know if Cantrell got any better as a horror author - I could find out if I wanted, as I've also got a copy of the sequel, Torments - but she hasn't published anything since the mid-1990s and I could find nothing about her on all the internets.
 I supposed The Manse would make an okay book for a young and/or inexperienced horror reader, but for an adult man who's been reading horror fiction much of his life?
 Yeah, no; The Manse is a miss.

 Cathy’s Curse (1977)